stonemjs/docs/src/docs/architecture/build.md

 export const viteConfig = { ... }
 ```

-From there, you can customize your Vite setup however you like — but remember: **you’re bypassing the built-in safety net**, so proceed only if you know what you're doing.
+From there, you can customize your Vite setup however you like, but remember: **you’re bypassing the built-in safety net**, so proceed only if you know what you're doing.

 ### Light Customization via `stone.config.mjs`